 And, if you’re like our consumer panel, there’s a 72% chance you just left Trader Joe’s.
 Why?
 Well, across both groups — those leaving Trader Joe’s and Whole Foods, 59% said the prices are lower.

-In fact, stick around, and you’ll see why I can almost guarantee it’s Trader Joe’s, based on this image.
+Stick around, and you’ll see why I can almost guarantee it’s Trader Joe’s, based on this image alone.

 Let’s dive in.

 At Trader Joe’s, 76% of shoppers say the prices are lower and 63% say the products are more unique.
 Meanwhile, at Whole Foods, the products are seen as higher quality at 56%.
 Trader Joe’s is telling a pretty compelling story — and it sounds a lot like loyalty.

 A full 58% get all their groceries at Trader Joe’s, while only 42% shop for specialty items.
 Whole Foods is the exact opposite, 72% buy specialties inside, and only 28% get all of their groceries there.